WandileChamane/Capitec-Customer-insights/README.md

 - frontend/: Vite + React + TypeScript app (port 3000)

 Development:
-1. Install dependencies for backend and frontend (or use docker-compose)
+1. Install dependencies for backend and frontend
+2. Navigate into the backend folder and run `npm run seed`, this step is important to generate mock data.
+3. To start the API run `npm run start` inside your terminal inside the backend folder.
+4. To start the Frontend run `npm run dev` inside your terminal inside the fronend folder.
-2. To run quickly with Docker Compose: docker compose up --build
+5. Optionally to run quickly with Docker Compose: docker compose up --build
-3. Frontend proxies /api to the backend in dev.
+6. Frontend proxies /api to the backend in dev.

 Theme: approximate Capitec bank palette (brand red + gold accents).